We can help you get your finances in order by using a simple budget planner so that you're in the best position to get a mortgage when the time comes.

 In order to achieve this, the Government is expecting all properties in the UK to have an Energy Performance Certificate (EPC) rating of at least ‘C’ by 2035.
 All properties have an Energy Performance Certificate ranging from ‘A’ to ‘G’.
 ‘A’ being the most energy efficient, whilst ‘G’ is the least.

-If you’d like to know more about what you need to do to achieve a high EPC rating, take a look at our article on making your home more energy efficient.
+If you’d like to know more about what you need to do to achieve a high EPC rating, take a look at our article on how to reduce home energy cost.

 In a nutshell, green mortgages are: